vishalramajayam-art/MIST-4610-GROUP-8-Project-2/README.md

 - Purpose: This chart shows the percentage of students demonstrating significant or moderate academic improvement within each tutoring plan.

 - Relevance: Helps management evaluate which plans are the most effective, which then they can further make adjustments to their curriculum and recommendations for families seeking better academic outcomes.

+## Database Information

+Name of the database:...